din/compose/README.md

 #### <a name='RouterView'></a>`RouterView`

-`RouterView` doesn't expose any configuration because its purpose is to present the children content.

-#### <a name='RoutableView'></a>`RoutableView`

 Sometimes it is handy to be able to add a default view on the router component itself.
-In order to do that, it's possible to use `RoutableView` instead of `View` to be able to route to the current component via the `\Self.self` keypath:
+In order to do that, it's possible pass the default view using `@ViewBuilder` when creating a `RouterView` instance:

 ```swift
 // Onboarding.swift